MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/docs-conceptual/overview.md

 ms.date: 03/22/2017
 ---

-# Overview of the Azure PowerShell
+# Overview of Azure PowerShell

 Azure PowerShell provides a set of cmdlets that use the [Azure Resource Manager](/azure/azure-resource-manager/resource-group-overview) model for managing